SrdjanVezmar/100-days-kallaway-log/100dayslog.md

 **Todays Progress**: // Back to the Javascript Certification freecodecamp course
                       // Functional Programming

-**Todays Topics**: Functional Programming: Learn About Functional Programming, Functional Programming: Understand Functional Programming Terminology, Functional Programming: Understand the Hazards of Using Imperative Code, Functional Programming: Avoid Mutations and Side Effects Using Functional Programming, Functional Programming: Pass Arguments to Avoid External Dependence in a Function,
+**Todays Topics**: Functional Programming: Learn About Functional Programming, Functional Programming: Understand Functional Programming Terminology, Functional Programming: Understand the Hazards of Using Imperative Code, Functional Programming: Avoid Mutations and Side Effects Using Functional Programming, Functional Programming: Pass Arguments to Avoid External Dependence in a Function, Functional Programming: Refactor Global Variables Out of Functions.

-**Link to work:**
+**Link to work:** No projects today.